Acela Express (trainset)

-Bombardier later used the Acela carriage design and a diesel/gas turbine variant of the power car for its experimental JetTrain.

-The present Acela Express equipment will be replaced by new Avelia Liberty sets, beginning in fall 2023.
-The new trains will have greater passenger capacity and an enhanced active tilt system that will allow faster speed on the many curved sections of the route.
+The current Acela Express fleet is being replaced by new Avelia Liberty trainsets, similar to the SNCF TGV M, the first five entering service on August 28 2025.
+The new trains offer increased passenger capacity and an enhanced active tilt system to allow faster speeds on curved sections of the route.

 History

 Building and development

 In the early 1990s, Amtrak tested several different high-speed trains from Europe to explore the possibility of adding a high-speed rail service along the Northeast Corridor.
 An X 2000 train was leased from Sweden for test runs from October 1992 to January 1993, followed by revenue service between Washington DC and New York City from February to May and August to September 1993.
 Siemens showed the ICE 1 train from Germany, organizing the ICE Train North America Tour which started to operate on the Northeast Corridor on July 3, 1993.

 This testing allowed Amtrak to define a set of specifications that went into a public tender in October 1994.
 Requirements for the trainset included the ability to reach 150 mph and withstand a collision with a freight train at speed without collapsing.

 Most manufacturers which bid on the Acela were unable to meet the structural requirements, due to increased costs and complications for the manufacture of the trains, and the need for manufacturers to make significant engineering changes to their standard designs.
 In the end, only three qualified bidders remained: ABB (manufacturer of the X 2000 train), Siemens (manufacturer of the ICE), and a consortium of Bombardier (manufacturer of the LRC trains) and GEC Alsthom (manufacturer of the French TGV).

 The consortium of Bombardier (75%) and GEC Alsthom (now Alstom) (25%) was selected in March 1996.

 A pilot trainset was completed by early 2000, and sent to Transportation Technology Center for testing in June 2000.
 An inaugural VIP run of the Acela occurred on November 16, 2000, with the VIP train being led by power car number 2020 with no. 2009 at the opposite end, followed by the first revenue run on December 11, 2000, a few months after the intended date.

 Amtrak's original contract was for the delivery of 20 sets (6 coaches each, with power cars at front and rear) for $800 million.
 By 2004, Amtrak had settled contract disputes with the consortium, paying a total of $1.2 billion for the 20 sets, plus 15 extra electric locomotives, and the construction of maintenance facilities in Boston, New York, and Washington.